Skip to main content

 • Mentorship: Scholars must propose at least 2 mentors, one of whom must be a clinician, and one designated as a Primary Mentor.

 • Research: The research project proposed should be designed to address a translational science barrier.
-(See additional details in the sample application (docx).)

-• Training: Applicants must provide a rationale for further training and describe skills specific to their work they wish to learn during the K. In addition, all scholars attend seminars to review research products, to develop leadership and mentoring skills, and to obtain training in the principals of translational science.
+• Training: Applicants must provide a rationale for further training and describe skills specific to their work they wish to learn during the K. In addition, all scholars attend seminars to review research products, to develop leadership and mentoring skills, and to obtain training in the principles of translational science.

 • Eligibility: US citizen or noncitizen national, have a research or health professional doctoral degree or equivalent, have a faculty position by the time of K appointment, and have departmental commitment to devote 75% time to research and training activities.